Best things to do with kids in Dunedin

 16. Little Blue Penguin viewing at Pilots Beach

 Our family loved seeing the Little Blue Penguins in the evening coming back in from a day out in the sea at dusk on Pilots Beach from the viewing platform.
-The evening tour is run as a joint venture by The Royal Albatross Centre and Pukekura Trust and has friendly knowledgeable guides that answersed our children’s questions and made sure everybody got to see a close up view of penguins.
+The evening tour is run as a joint venture by The Royal Albatross Centre and Pukekura Trust and has friendly knowledgeable guides that answered our children’s questions and made sure everybody got to see a close up view of penguins.
+Note the tours are seasonal so please check they are operating before you visit.

 You can also see the blue penguins as they return from sea in the evening at Oamaru Blue Penguin Colony in Oamaru which is about a 1.5 hour drive north of Dunedin and the penguin colony is situated just 5 minutes from the town centre.